NataliaKhaidanova/MT-evaluation-metrics/README.md

 <h3>Files:</h3>

-- get_nr_annotations.py checks the number of annotated segments per type of human judgment.
+- get_nr_annotations.py checks the number of annotated segments per type of human judgment (MQM, raw DA, or z-normalized DA).

 - seg_eval.py runs a segment-level evaluation of the implemented neural and traditional metrics.